 Bill Ford is speaking at the Detroit Auto Show touting his company, which consistently lies about its commitment to the climate.
 We’re LIVE outside trolling him with a 10 foot TRex.The weight of one T-Rex = the annual pollution emitted from one Ford Expedition.

 Posted by Public Citizen on Thursday, January 17, 2019

 But the day wasn’t over and in the afternoon, I participated in a direct action during Executive Chairman Ford’s speech “The Final Word,” at the auto show.
-Every time Bill Ford talked about “electrification” or building a better future we stood in protest to let him know weren’t fooled.
+Every time Bill Ford talked about “electrification” or building a better future, we stood in protest to let him know we weren’t fooled.

 Last October, tens of thousands of people joined us in telling Ford we’ve had enough of their “Warriors in Pink” program, positive platitudes, and pinkwashing.
 The campaign was broadly supported by 20 health and environmental justice organizations, all of which endorsed our “Put the Brakes on Breast Cancer” campaign and joined us in calling on Ford to do more.
 And 46,050 people raised their voices to challenge Ford’s pinkwashing and sent letters to the executives of Ford telling them to help put the brakes on the breast cancer epidemic.

 Ford tells us they’re “dedicated to helping” those touched by breast cancer for decades.
 It’s part of the pink smoke screen they use to try and cover up the truth—that the cancer-causing exhaust spewing out of the tailpipes of Ford’s vehicles is actually helping drive up the risk of breast cancer.